ZChain-168168/zchain-docs/README.md

-## Polygon Edge Docs
+## Zchain Docs

-The Polygon Edge docs have been migrated to https://github.com/maticnetwork/matic-docs
+The Zchain docs have been migrated to https://github.com/maticnetwork/matic-docs

 This repo is archived.